gpr-opthyprms

 Arguments

-accuname1 Name of file containing the PMF accumulator.
+Name of the file containing the input PMF accumulator.

 Options